sangheek16/al-folio/_pages/about.md

 I mainly do psycholinguistics with a focus on semantics & pragmatics.
 My research interest is on language representation, language processing mechanisms, and their intertwined relationship.
 I am also interested in computational modeling of language comprehension.

-I have a B.A. in Second Language Acquisition and Teaching, and in the past, I have worked on second language learners’ acquisition and processing of morphology and article system.
+I have a B.A. in Second Language Acquisition and Teaching.
+In the past, I have worked on L2 processing, including reflexive resolution, and acquisition of morphological and article system.

 <b>How to pronounce 'Sanghee'</b>: [[Korean version](/assets/audio/sanghee.m4a)] [[Easier version](/assets/audio/sanghee_eng.m4a)] [sɑŋhi] (ɑ for 'father')